treverson/ODNDash/README.md

 Tips are welcome in any ERC-20 token or Ether via address: **0x8BCDd9F4f4984c8fe5b2B3684b3308D35299933D**

 # Install ODNDash on Windows (coming soon)
+1) Find your '*obsidian.conf*' file in '%APP_DATA%/Roaming/Obsidian'.
+Open the file.
+2) Remove any text in this file and add the following lines:

+    *server=1*

+    *rpcuser=[choose a username]*

+    *rpcpassword=[choose a password]*

+    *rpcport=8332*

+   Choose your own username and password.
+ 3) Restart your Obsidian-QT wallet.
+ 4) Install the package XAMPP, using the latest version of PHP.
+MySQL is not needed.
+You can download the installer from: https://www.apachefriends.org/download.html

+You should now be able to access your private ODNDash via your browser.
+Browse to http://[ipaddress]/ODNDash/index.php.

+For any questions, contact **@TPRCoop** on Official Obsidian Discord (https://discord.gg/WQhfey2).

+Tips are welcome in ODN via ODN Address: **XUtqN4qzAWGeXR8GQUuQmY6YhMhwqqs7Qi** Tips are welcome in any ERC-20 token or Ether via address: **0x8BCDd9F4f4984c8fe5b2B3684b3308D35299933D**

 # Install ODNDash on Mac OS (coming soon)

+You should now be able to access your private ODNDash via your browser.
+Browse to http://[ipaddress]/ODNDash/index.php.

+For any questions, contact **@TPRCoop** on Official Obsidian Discord (https://discord.gg/WQhfey2).

+Tips are welcome in ODN via ODN Address: **XUtqN4qzAWGeXR8GQUuQmY6YhMhwqqs7Qi** Tips are welcome in any ERC-20 token or Ether via address: **0x8BCDd9F4f4984c8fe5b2B3684b3308D35299933D**

 Good luck and Happy Staking,